Lighthorse (American Indian police): Choctaw

-Creek
+Muscogee (Creek)

+The Muscogee were removed to Indian Territory in the winter of 1836–1837.
+When they arrived, they preserved their original form of government and continued their system of law enforcement.

 At the outbreak of the Civil War, the Confederate States of America (CSA) made a treaty with the Creek Nation.
 Among many other provisions, the CSA promised to provide CS$600 per year for the support of lighthorsemen.

 During 1882-1883, a group of dissident Creeks led by Isparhecher revolted against the leadership of Principal Chief Samuel Checote.
 Checote responded by ordering the Creek Lighthorsemen to put down the rebellion.
 He soon put Pleasant Porter as the leader of the lighthorsemen.
 Porter and his men were successful in forcing the dissidents to leave Creek territory and take refuge in Sac and Fox territory and later in Kiowa territory.
 The dissidents found they were unwelcome in both places.
 They returned to make peace with the majority of the tribe.
 Porter later became principal chief of the Creek Nation (1899-1907).

 Seminole

+The Seminoles were the last of the Five Civilized Tribes to establish their own police force, as their removal to Indian Territory had a tremendous impact on them.
+The Seminoles resisted removal and were at war with the United States from 1835 to 1842, during which they were gradually forced to relocate to Indian Territory.

-The Seminoles were the last of the Five Civilized Tribes to establish their own police force.
-They had no funds for that, and during the American Civil War, the Seminole Government was dysfunctional.
+Impacted by the removal, the Seminoles had no funds for that, and during the American Civil War, the Seminole Government was dysfunctional.
 In 1876 Governor John Brown hired A. Q. Teague, a young cattle drover from Texas, as the first lighthorseman.

+Changes in Native criminal justice

+A series of laws gradually took away tribes’ authority to police and try their own members.

+In 1817, the General Crimes Act extended federal jurisdiction to crimes on Native land involving a non-Indigenous person and an Indigenous person.
+However, it did not apply to crimes committed by one Indigenous person against another.
+The act specifically stated that it “shall not extend to offenses committed by one Indian against the person or property of another Indian”.

+This changed in the 1880s.
+In the case Ex Parte Crow Dog, a Lakota man named Crow Dog was tried in a federal court for killing Spotted Tail.
+He argued that, since the incident involved only Indigenous people, he should be judged under tribal law, not federal law.
+The Supreme Court ruled in his favor.
+Still, because Spotted Tail was a pro-government-leaning chief, the United States responded by passing the Major Crimes Act in 1885.
+This law greatly reduced Indigenous sovereignty by placing certain crimes under federal authority, even when they were committed between members of the same tribe.

+In the 1978 Oliphant v.
+Suquamish Indian Tribe case, the Supreme Court ruled that Native American tribes did not have the authority to prosecute non-Indigenous people for crimes committed on tribal land.